EmSt44/parallelprogrammering/README.md

-# paralellprogrammering
+# parallel programming

-Alla assignments från paralellprogrammering i C++.
+All assignments frome the parallel programming course.